dsbudziwojski/dsbudziwojski.github.io/README.md

   <img src="https://github.com/user-attachments/assets/da135b52-1389-48b1-9d13-7ed71ac7f487" alt="download" width="600" height="500"/>
 </div>

-Similar to the logistic regression, the ROC curve below labels the same three classes and as noted in the legend of the graph: Class 0 has an AUC of 0.74, Class 1 has an AUC of 0.68, and Class 2 has an AUC of 0.73.
+Similar to the logistic regression, the ROC curve below labels the same three classes, and as noted in the legend of the graph: Class 0 has an AUC of 0.74, Class 1 has an AUC of 0.68, and Class 2 has an AUC of 0.73.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/99749f86-53ae-430a-b3e4-a8d048001d43" alt="download" width="600" height="500"/>